Next: Where Defined, Previous: Repeated Loading, Up: Loading [Contents][Index]

 loaded in the current Emacs session.
 Each symbol was put in this list

-.
+with a call to provide.
 The order of the elements in the

-list is not significant.
+features list is not significant.

 Next: Where Defined, Previous: Repeated Loading, Up: Loading [Contents][Index]